-We have so many lovely citrus varieties that you can choose from on our multi-grafted fruit trees; we thought we’d select just one for the month of September.
+We have so many lovely citrus varieties that you can choose from on our multi-grafted fruit trees; we thought we'd better introduce them all.
 Meyer Lemons are a great citrus fruit variety to consider for your Fruit Salad Tree.
 They are a great addition to your garden and for you with numerous health benefits.
 Meyer lemons sport glossy, deep evergreen leaves, beautiful fragrant flowers and a steady supply of luscious yellow fruit.
 A perfect addition for the home cook; adding gorgeous flavour to your favourite marinades, dressings, drinks, jams and baking like scrumptious lemon meringue pies.

 Notes: Produces loads of fruit - main production in winter with some cropping in spring through summer.
 Grows well in tropical hot conditions but is also tolerant to cold and frost.